Ready for publication

 ‘Heaps,’ I lied.

 I rolled my shoulders and willed my body to relax.
 The woman disappeared in the undergrowth and returned with a leaf.
-I must have slept for hours.
 The day crept towards twilight, and against the pinks and purples of the sky, her face sharpened with all the symmetry and cheekbones of a Roman bust.
-Under her coat, she wore a grey shirt and dark trousers, and a belt hung with old-fashioned leather pouches and vials of carved bone.
+Under her coat, she wore a grey shirt and grey trousers, and a belt hung with leather pouches and vials of carved bone.
+Mountains of trinkets had moved through my workshop over the years, but none as glorious as these.

 ‘What was that?’